-With the popularity of digital cameras these days, it’s easy to forget that film cameras still exist.
+With the popularity of digital cameras these days, it’s easy to forget those film cameras still exist.
 Not only are they readily available, but many can be found for under $100.

 Film cameras are an inexpensive entry point into the world of photography and they offer many benefits as well as a touch of nostalgia.